natefinch/lumberjack/README.md

     // in the same directory.
 It uses <processname>-lumberjack.log in
     // os.TempDir() if empty.
     Filename string `json:"filename" yaml:"filename"`

+	// LinkName is a symbolic link name that links to the current filename
+	// being used.
+No symbolic link will be created if Linkname is empty.
+	LinkName string `json:"linkname" yaml:"linkname"`

     // MaxSize is the maximum size in megabytes of the log file before it gets
     // rotated.
 It defaults to 100 megabytes.